ziyao233/mvim/README.md

 - `highlightTrailingSpace`: bool, whether to highlight trailing spaces.
 - `highlightKeywordColor`: int, color used to highlight keywords (See Color List)
+- `positionStackSize`: int, the size of Position Stack (See Position Stack)

 ## Color List